bcomnes/bret.io/src/blog/2020/package-automation/README.md

     <source srcset="./secrets-dark.png" media="(prefers-color-scheme: dark)">
     <img src="./secrets-light.png" alt="Screenshot of Github secrets">
   </picture>
-  <figcaption><a href="https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets"><code>GitHub</code></a> secrets allows you to securely store tokens for use in your GitHub Actions runs.
-It's not bulletproof, bit its pretty good.</figcaption>
+  <figcaption><a href="https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets"><code>GitHub</code></a> secrets allow you to securely store tokens for use in your GitHub Actions runs.
+It's not bulletproof, but it's pretty good.</figcaption>
 </figure>

 Now you can visit the actions tab on the repo, select the `npm version && npm publish` action, and press run, passing in either `major`, `minor`, or `patch` as the input, and a GitHub action will kick off running our Level 3 version and release automations along with publishing a release to npm and GitHub.